open/close all folders

 - Eddie Murphy plays this role as Chandler Jarrell, The Hero and Chosen One of The Golden Child.
 Once he learns that Sardo Numspa is the Big Bad, he taunts him at every opportunity and takes a sort of childish glee in making him look foolish.

-- The titular character played by Audrey Tautou in Amélie, who sets out to drive a Jerkass grocer insane by making barely noticeable changes in his apartment.
+- The title character played by Audrey Tautou in Amélie, who sets out to drive a Jerkass grocer insane by making barely noticeable changes in his apartment.

 - The main protagonists of Brain Donors play this role against egotistical ballet dancer Roberto Volare.

-- He tends not to get a trickster reputation due mostly to his temperament (soft-spoken rather than wacky), but after being imprisoned for a crime he didn't commit, and extorted into laundering money for the warden, Andy Dufresne escapes from prison, steals the warden's dirty money, and exposes the corruption in the prison, resulting in the warden's suicide and the arrest of The Dragon.
+- The Shawshank Redemption: He tends not to get a trickster reputation due mostly to his temperament (soft-spoken rather than wacky), but after being imprisoned for a crime he didn't commit, and extorted into laundering money for the warden, Andy Dufresne escapes from prison, steals the warden's dirty money, and exposes the corruption in the prison, resulting in the warden's suicide and the arrest of The Dragon.
 Bugs Bunny would be proud.

 - In The Stormlight Archive, this is Wit's entire job.
 One can tell he greatly enjoys it, and more or less every single noble deserves it.

 - Randall Patrick McMurphy of One Flew Over the Cuckoo's Nest is a somewhat more realistic version of this, with a touch of Messianic Archetype thrown in.
 In the end, though, Nurse Ratchet always wins, and McMurphy is in fact a certifiable sociopath, so it could be said he gets his own comeuppance.

 - Pumphutt in Krabat walks from mill to mill and punishes the masters who treat their apprentices like shit.